AntonioTorres23/OpenGL_Notes/Instancing.md

 The result is then a space-like scene where we can see a natural-looking asteroid ring around a planet.

 ![[Pasted image 20251015162823.png]]

+This scene contains a total of 1001 rendering calls per frame of which 1000 are of the rock model.
+You can find the source code for this scene [here](https://learnopengl.com/code_viewer_gh.php?code=src/4.advanced_opengl/10.2.asteroids/asteroids.cpp).